YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++
 **ydb_baktmpdir (gtm_baktmpdir)** specifies the directory where mupip backup creates temporary files.
 If $ydb_baktmpdir is not defined, YottaDB currently uses the deprecated $GTM_BAKTMPDIR environment variable if defined, and otherwise uses /tmp.
 All processes performing updates during an online IBACKUP must have the use the same directory and have write access to it.

+.. _ydb-boolean-env-var:

 ++++++++++++++
 ydb_boolean
 ++++++++++++++
 **ydb_boolean (gtm_boolean)** specifies the initial setting that determines how YottaDB compiles Boolean expression evaluation (expressions evaluated as a logical TRUE or FALSE).
 If ydb_boolean is undefined or evaluates to an integer zero (0), YottaDB behaves as it would after a VIEW "NOFULL_BOOLEAN" and compiles such that it stops evaluating a Boolean expression as soon as it establishes a definitive result .
 Note that:

-*  `ydb_side_effects`_ has an analogous impact on function argument evaluation order and implies "FULLBOOLEAN" compilation, so VIEW "NOFULLBOOLEAN" produces an error when `ydb_side_effects`_ is on.
+*  :ref:`ydb-side-effects-env-var` has an analogous impact on function argument evaluation order and implies "FULLBOOLEAN" compilation, so VIEW "NOFULLBOOLEAN" produces an error when :ref:`ydb-side-effects-env-var` is on.

 * If ydb_boolean evaluates to an integer one (1), YottaDB enables VIEW "FULL_BOOLEAN" compilation, which means that YottaDB ensures that within a Boolean expression, all side effect expression atoms, extrinsic functions ($$), external functions ($&), and $INCREMENT() execute in left-to-right order.

 * If ydb_boolean evaluates to an integer two (2), YottaDB enables VIEW "FULL_BOOLWARN" behavior, which means that YottaDB not only evaluates Boolean expressions like "FULL_BOOLEAN" but produces a BOOLSIDEFFECT warning when it encounters Boolean expressions that may induce side-effects; that is: expressions with side effects after the first Boolean operator - extrinsic functions, external calls, and $INCREMENT().

 * Boolean expressions without side effects will continue to be short-circuited whether or not ydb_boolean is 1 or 0.
 Error messages that could result if an expression were fully evaluated may not occur even with this setting enabled.

+.. _ydb-chset-env-var:

 ++++++++++++
 ydb_chset